VinzenzKlass/anaplan-sdk/docs/bulk.md

 especially well with sources that can be read lazily or return the results sets in chunks by default.

-You can in the same way use the `download_file_stream` method to download files in chunks.
+You can in the same way use the `get_file_stream` method to download files in chunks.

 /// tab | Synchronous